Considering a Heated Driveway? Here's How Much It'll Cost to Install One

 In most cases, a boiler heats the water, then pumps the water to circulate it throughout the tubing.
 This is an example of radiant heating, more commonly known for its indoor use but also an outdoor option for heating driveways.

-Although these systems can cost, on average, $4,000, they can run as high as $7,500 — and that sum doesn’t even include the expense of removing the old driveway or repaving over the system with asphalt or concrete.
+Although hydronic driveway systems start from $4,150 (CAD 5,700), they can run as high as $8,700 (CAD 12,000) — and that sum doesn’t even include the expense of removing the old driveway or paving over the system with asphalt or concrete.

-In a wire-grid heated driveway system, electric cables, woven into a grid pattern, are installed beneath a driveway's surface.
+In a wire-grid heated driveway system, electric cables woven into a grid pattern are installed beneath a driveway's surface and cost between $3,200 and $5,800 (CAD 4,400 and CAD 8,000).
 Several kinds of cables exist, and all can be operated in the same way as a hydronic system, either manually or with an automated sensor.
 Some experts believe that one advantage of an electric system is that heat is distributed more evenly.
 However, keep in mind that operating costs are often higher as a result of greater electricity usage.

 Average Heated Driveways Per Square Foot

-Typically, the average cost of installing a heated driveway is between $12-$21 per square foot.
-While the installation can cost about $4,000, it can reacg as high as $15,000, depending on the length of your driveway and the complexity of the job.
+Typically, the average cost of installing a heated driveway is between $12 to $23 (CAD 16 to CAD 32) per square foot.
+While the installation costs about $6,000 (CAD 8,234) on average, it can reach as high as $26,250 (CAD 36,000), depending on the length of your driveway and the complexity of the job.

 Installing a Heated Driveway